cape-io/www.cape.io/pages/CAPE.md

-The content lifecycle
+# About

 CAPE.io is a web service that lets curators use content created anywhere and publish it everywhere.
-Everything that has a feed, API or webhook becomes a content source feeding your data-pool.
-Content streams in from Facebook, Twitter, Instagram, Flickr, Youtube, Zapier, Dropbox, Git based content repo and other Websites.
-CAPE.io is an aggregator and search engine for navigating those sources easily.
-It then allows you to create custom new feeds and/or content sources for use on your website or potentially any app.
+Anything that has a feed, API or webhook becomes a content source (API) feeding your data-pool (Model).
+Content streams in from Facebook, Twitter, Instagram, Flickr, Youtube, Zapier, Dropbox, Github and other Websites.
+CAPE.io is an aggregator, filtering, and rendering engine for utilizing the data sources (API's) easily.
+It then allows you to create new feeds and/or content sources for use on your website or potentially any app.

 Think the wordpress.com for Jekyll with more power than Drupal without being limited to a single data source.
 For example, a user links social media websites with CAPE and sees a website automatically generated based on the information and content available from those sources.
 A "newspaper" will manually or automatically compile a collection of content from various sources and pass it through templates making it ready print, web, mobile, and syndicates.

 Feeds and moderation.